 - working closely with communities, government agencies, the health and education systems, urban planners, legislators and policy makers, charities and non-governmental organisations, agriculture, and the private sector

-- investing in a major building, our 'hub', that will provide new teaching and research spaces specially designed to encourage and support collaboration when it opens in 2014.
+- investing in a major building, our 'hub', that provides new teaching and research spaces specially designed to encourage and support collaboration (officially opening in mid-2014).